ztfo/luispalomares.com/README.md

 # Signal

-This project is a quick exploration of Vue 3 and the SPC model.
-It serves as a playground for trying out new CSS tricks and building a robust web application.
+This project is a quick exploration of Vue 3.

 ## Progress